hemanth-sunkireddy/Network-File-System/README.md

 3. Send the data to  the client.
 4. (Need to document here properly later.)
 Only folder name sent to client for now.
 Working on sending all details to client.

+#### 8. Deleting a Folder
+1. Client gives the path respective to the Server Folder.
+2. Deleting Folder when no SubFolder present implemented.
+Deletion of SubFolder also implemented.
+3. Deleting a Folder which has subFolders. ( pending, working on it).
+4. Checked directory existence before performing folder deletion.
+(Done).
+5. Deleting a Folder which have write permission but subFolder dont have the write permission.
+(Edge Case may implement later)

 #### 9. Creating a Folder
 1. All new folders will be created in the Server directory.
 2. Implemented one Folder creation in the Server directory.